 Each application should begin with a completed TIG Application Form.
 The category under which the grant is being submitted will be filled in automatically according to the Letter of Intent submitted.
-Next, indicate the total amount of funds requested from LSC and the total cost of the proposed project.
-Indicate in the checkboxes if the project addresses an area of interest.
+Next, fill in the total amount of funds requested from LSC and the total cost of the proposed project.
+These amounts do not need to match the estimated request from the Letter of Intent (LOI).
+LSC recognizes that after the applicant has done more research and planning, the final project cost may have changed from the LOI stage.

+Indicate 1) if the project addresses an area of interest; 2) if you are requesting prior approval of any contracts for services of more than \$25,000; and 3) if you are requesting an ATJ Tech Fellow for the project.
 Provide a concise, plain language, one-paragraph description of the project that can be published on the LSC website following the grant awards.
 Finally, fill out the information identifying the applicant and the person LSC should contact about the application.